 The Global Development Awards Competition is administered by GDN, funded under the Policy and Human Resources Development Fund (PHRD) trust fund managed by the World Bank, and generously supported by the Ministry of Finance, Government of Japan.
+Impact stories from the competition.

 The 2021 edition of the Global Development Awards Competition will feature two categories: